planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-The OpenGeo Suite installation packages are available for Windows, OS X, various distributions of Linux, and Solaris UNIX.
-We're using the Windows installers here, but the premise acros the board is pretty much the same, and pretty simple: Run the installer, follow the bouncing ball, choose options, ~done.
+The OpenGeo Suite installation packages are available for Windows, OS X, Ubuntu, CentOS, and Red Hat.
+We're using the Windows installers here, but the premise across the board is pretty much the same, and pretty simple: Run the installer, choose options, done.

 --------------------------------------------------

 Dashboard
 =========

-Desktop/web app for managing applications.
+Central location for launching applications and resources.

 .. image:: ../doc/source/install/img/dashboard.png
    :width: 75%